ocsfwarch/bobs_journal/README.md

 # Bob's Journal

-This purpose of this app is to allow the user the ability to create, read, update, and delete journal entries.
+This purpose of this app is to allow the user the ability to create, read, and delete journal entries.

 ## Description